 - Limit your ticket to a contiguous excavation area.
 Avoid the temptation to try to include two different excavation areas on one ticket.
-We suggest that even if the projects are related or part of the same job that you break them down into separate tickets. - When working along a stretch of roadway, ticket worksites must keep to 5 linear miles. - When working within an area, ticket worksites must not cross a roadway and must keep to an area that is 5 miles in perimeter.
+We suggest that even if the projects are related or part of the same job that you break them down into separate tickets. - When working along a stretch of roadway route, ticket worksites must be limited to 5 linear miles. - When working within an area, ticket worksites which are irregular in shape must not cross a roadway and must be limited to an area that is 10 miles in perimeter.